soumendrak/website-v2/content/resume.md

 | **Other Tools** | Kafka, Spark, Nifi, Airflow, Nginx, Envoy proxy, Postman |

-## About Me

-As a Lead System Engineer at Freshworks, I work on removing roadblocks, scaling up, and adding new features to the Freddy AI platform.
-I have over 11 years of experience developing and leading AI solutions and transformations for various industries and domains.

-As an AI Consultant, I advise startups on defining the problems, scoping the requirements, and finding the right tools to solve the problems within a specific time frame.

-I am passionate about solving societal problems through technology and believe in giving back to the community.
-I volunteer at Mozilla Common Voice to build a text-to-speech corpus on a low-resource language, create and edit Wikipedia pages to maintain unbiased data, and contribute to many open-source projects on GitHub.
-I also love to code, guide developers, and teach students and graduates.

 ## Experiences

 ### Freshworks (2021-present)

 #### Lead MLOps/System Engineer
-* Designed end-to-end LLM Operations platform for the existing LLM solutions.
+* **Designed end-to-end** LLM Operations platform for the existing LLM solutions.
-* Implemented solutions for Model Monitoring, Logging, Evaluation, Versioning, Usage, and Adoption tracking.
+* Implemented solutions for **Model Monitoring, Logging, Evaluation, Versioning, Usage, and Adoption tracking**.
 * Developed and Designed a Dashboard for monitoring the models' availability, infra usage, latency, efficacy, and throughput.
 * Standardized Creation, Deployment across different production regions in various modes, Scaling up/down, and triggering retraining of the Model services.
-* Fine-tuned and benchmarked open-source LLMs for custom use cases, replacing proprietary LLM service and reducing cost and latency.
+* **Fine-tuned and benchmarked open-source LLMs** for custom use cases, replacing proprietary LLM service and reducing cost and latency.
 * Made extensive documentation and design on all the proposed and implemented changes.
 * Designing the next MLOps infrastructure for the entire org from Data Engineering to Model Deployment and Model Retraining pipeline.
-* Scaled up the throughput of traditional ML services from 50 to 1000 requests per sec.
+* Scaled up the throughput of traditional ML services **from 50 to 1000 requests per sec**.
-* Debugged end-to-end applications to hunt down bottlenecks and memory leaks, reducing the p99 latency from 15 minutes to under a second.
+* Debugged end-to-end applications to hunt down bottlenecks and memory leaks, **reducing the p99 latency from 15 minutes to under a second**.
 * Other than the unit and sanity tests, performance tested the ML application by mimicking the expected production load in the staging environment.
-* Optimized large table (> 1.5TBs) MySQL queries, scaled up Database bottlenecks using sharding/partitions and reduced costs by removing old records.
+* Optimized **large table (> 1.5TBs) MySQL queries**, scaled up Database bottlenecks using sharding/partitions and reduced costs by removing old records.
-* Analyzed every P0/1/2 outage received on existing applications and made permanent fixes to the root cause, resulting in zero P0 in the last year and only two P1 issues in the application.
+* Analyzed every P0/1/2 outage received on existing applications and made permanent fixes to the root cause, resulting in **zero P0** in the last year and only two P1 issues in the application.

 ### IBM (2018-2021)
 #### MCMP AIOps Platform squad leader
 * Led two developers and 1 QA engineer and gained domain knowledge on AIOps and its use cases.
-* Implemented a consumption-based pricing model for clients, which enabled a pay-as-you-go model.
-Also, I implemented multiple pricing tiers, allowing the clients to use different versions per their use cases.
+* Implemented a **consumption-based pricing model** for clients, which enabled a pay-as-you-go model.
+Also, I implemented multiple **pricing tiers**, allowing the clients to use different versions per their use cases.
 * Designed and implemented multi-tenant architecture.
-* Architected and implemented end-to-end user authentication and authorization in the ELK stack.
+* Architected and implemented end-to-end **user authentication and authorization** in the ELK stack.
-* Designed and proposed multiple transformation options for a unified (real-time + batch) ingestion and analytics framework for high-volume and real-time data analytics, providing end-to-end capabilities.
+* Designed and proposed multiple transformation options for a **unified (real-time + batch) ingestion** and analytics framework for high-volume and real-time data analytics, providing end-to-end capabilities.

 ### Wipro (2016-2018)
 #### Technical Lead
 * Led a team of 10 developers and QA engineers to develop an enterprise-grade search engine from scratch.
-* Deployed the product from PoC to a scalable production level for 1000 concurrent users.
+* Deployed the product **from PoC to a scalable production level** for 1000 concurrent users.
 * Reduced the query time from > 5 seconds to 100 ms.
 * Converted natural language queries (NLQ) to structured query languages (SQL) for structured data searches.
 * In another European banking client project, entities were extracted from the email conversation between the client and the vendor using NLP algorithms.
 This automation helped the client reduce the headcount of 50 agents.